jaymejohnson/test-kitchen/README.md

     yarn install
     ```
 6. Run `composer site:import` to pull down and import a copy of the site's database.
-(This step won't work until I can set up an artifact build that pushes to Pantheon.
-Since multi-dev is now only for agencies
+(This step won't work until this project is set up with a continuous integration artifact build that pushes to Pantheon via Circle CI.
-this is not currently possible for me to do.)
+Setting up CI with Pantheon requires multi-dev functionality, which is now only available to agencies.

 See the documentation(/docs) for more information on how to use the tools and how to use this project.
 For more information on the Docker stack, see the [Docker documenation](/docs/tools/docker.md).